flyteorg/flyte/rsts/deployment/cluster_config/flyteadmin_config.rst

 Section: secrets
 ================================================================================

-secrets-prefix string
+secrets-prefix (string)
 --------------------------------------------------------------------------------

-**Description**: Prefix where to look for secrets file
+Prefix where to look for secrets file

 **Default Value**: